 Are you worried that your teenager might have attention deficit hyperactivity disorder (ADHD)?
 It’s natural for parents to be concerned when they notice certain signs and symptoms that could be associated with ADHD.
 The Centers for Disease Control & Prevention (CDC) estimates that around 3.3 million adolescents aged 12-17 are diagnosed with ADHD.
 This widespread prevalence presents ongoing challenges for both teens and their parents.1

 Our parent test is designed to offer an initial understanding and starting point to determine if your teen’s behavior aligns with the criteria for an ADHD diagnosis.
 Learn more about ADHD treatment and MCAW’s personalized program for adolescents suffering with ADHD.
+If your teen needs teen ADHD treatment near Boston, contact MCAW today at 855.940.6229.

 Step 1 of 13